Rosie (Rosé album): Promotion and release

 In November, Rosé personally hosted album listening parties for her fans in Seoul and Tokyo.
 Official listening parties around the globe were also later organised and held on 4 December.
 In early December, Rosé guested on Japanese news broadcasts such as TV Asahi's Udo Times and Nippon TV's News Zero.
 Continuing promotions in South Korea, she appeared on JTBC's Newsroom, You Quiz on the Block, Vogue Koreas What's in My Bag, and Daesung's web show Zip Daesung.
 She also made an appearance on the Australian radio show Jase & Lauren during the day of the album's release.
 Shortly after, Rosé commenced promotions in the United Kingdom, providing interviews with BBC Radio 1, Hits Radio, LADbible's Snack Wars, and Capital Breakfasts Very British Day Out.

+Rosie merchandise in a Seoul pop-up store.

 On 6 December, Melon presented a celebration of Rosé's first full-length record through its new album spotlight service, Melon Spotlight, which offered a comment event to win signed CDs, as well as a variety of exclusive content including interview videos, images, magazines, and handwritten notes.
 On 9 December, TikTok launched the #rosie campaign to celebrate the album release, offering in-app experiences, a limited-time profile frame mission, and exclusive videos.

 South Korean photo studio chain Photoism then released a special Rosie artist frame, with the design made available in all its locations, excluding pop-ups, from 21 January to 31 March 2025.
 In August, Rosé collaborated with Puma to release a Rosie-themed sports apparel collection, which features a range of 10 pieces inspired by her personal wardrobe staples, including a sporty mesh top, a black miniskirt, and two new Speedcat Premium and Speedcat Ballet sneaker variants.